MeltwaterArchive/storyplayer/v2/using/stories/the-checkpoint.md

 ---
 layout: v2/using-stories
 title: The Checkpoint
-prev: '<a href="../../using/stories/phases.html">Prev: The Eight Phases Of A Story Test</a>'
+prev: '<a href="../../using/stories/phases.html">Prev: The Eight Phases Of A test</a>'
 next: '<a href="../../using/stories/the-environment.html">Next: The Environment</a>'
 ---